siyuan-note/user-guide-en_US/Version Manage and Sync/Local Repository_20201002092058-85k2cws.sy.md

 * Select History from the right-click drop-down menu of the file tree {: id="20201002163713-xldjz7p"}

 At present, SiYuan only supports browsing history.
-If you need more support for Git operations (such as rollback), please use the Git client to operate.
+If you need more support for Git operations (such as rollback), please use the Git tool to operate.
 Note, please restart SiYuan after using external tools.
 {: id="20201002163713-byzjxb6"}